Today, many mothers work outside the home. Read on to learn more about your options if you are struggling to decide if

 In-home Family Day Care (children in a home setting)

 The American Academy of Pediatrics recommends that family day care businesses have no more than 6 children per adult (including caregiver's children), with no more than 2 of those children under the age of 2.

 Day Care Center (20 or more children may be cared for in one facility)

 Juggling work and parenting is often very stressful.
 You may feel like you will never stay on top of all your responsibilities.
 One of the most important things you can do is take care of yourself so that you can take care of your family.
 Here are some tips:

 Find a supportive employer who has family-friendly policies.

 You will have a much easier time juggling your responsibilities if your employer is supportive.
-If he or she is not supportive, look for an employer with family-friendly policies who is receptive to flextime, job sharing, or working from home.
+If they are not supportive, look for an employer with family-friendly policies who is receptive to flextime, job sharing, or working from home.

 Know your rights.
 Many laws are in place to protect working women with issues concerning breastfeeding or child care.

 Ask for help.

 Develop and utilize a support system of trusted people who can help you in times of need.
 Your support system may include family members, friends, neighbors, or professionals that you can hire to take care of some of your responsibilities.
 Magazines and books that deal with the topic of working mothers are available in your public library.